M-Facey/pizza-delivery-api/README.md

 ## How to Run it

-First you need to ensure you have Python installed.
-You can choose to either install PostgreSQL on your computer, or use a cloud solution.
+First you need to ensure you have [Python](https://www.python.org/downloads/) installed.
+You can choose to either install [PostgreSQL](https://www.postgresql.org/download/) on your computer, or use a cloud solution.

 Afterwards, clone the repo and navigate to the route of the project

 ```sh
 git clone https://github.com/M-Facey/pizza-delivery-api.git
 ```

 Create a virtual environment using [pipenv](https://pypi.org/project/pipenv/) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
-FOr the example below, I am using command for `virtualenv`
+For the example below, I am using command for `virtualenv`

 ```sh
 python -m venv env
 ```

-Install the project dependencies
+Install the project dependencies.
+You can check out the dependencies [here](./requirements.txt).

 ```sh
 pip install -r requirements.txt
 ```